iron-io/docs/worker/reference/security/index.md

 The IronWorker [API](/worker/reference/api) is the standard method of interacting with workers and projects. **HTTPS encryption** is the default access method for the API and the recommended approach for all access requests.
 All Iron.io (official) client libraries use HTTPS encryption by default.
 This renders most common packet-interception attacks useless.

 ### Process Isolation
 IronWorker makes use of OS-level **sandboxing** to keep processes isolated and separate from system influences and other processes in the system.
-Additionally, a standard set of worker setup and teardown measures make sure each process has a clean environment at process onset and at the end.
+Each IronWorker process runs in an isolated virtualized container such that the environment appears to processes as a unique minimal Ubuntu distribution.
+Runtime limits are placed on the amount of RAM and disk each worker process may consume.
+(Workers that exceed the RAM limit are terminated terminated immediately by the IronWorker runtime.)
+CPU allocation is balanced across IronWorker processes, but bursting is allowed.

 ### Resource Management
-IronWorker uses process-level monitoring/management to ensure that workers receive no less than a standard set of worker resources.
+IronWorker uses process-level runtime monitoring/management to ensure that workers receive a standard set of compute resources.
 Workers may utilize more resources depending on system load (which could introduce slight performance variations across workers) but never less than the standard level.

 ### SMTP and Other Service Restrictions
 IronWorker by design does not provide SMTP host services.
 Workers must make use third-party services such as gmail, SendGrid, or other service providers.
 Users must also adhere to Iron.io's Use Policy.